H. Coleman McGehee Jr.

-Harry Coleman McGehee Jr. (called Coleman; July 7, 1923 – March 14, 2013) was a bishop in the Episcopal Church in the United States of America.
+Harry Coleman McGehee Jr. (July 7, 1923 – March 14, 2013) was a bishop in the Episcopal Church in the United States of America.
 He served the Diocese of Michigan as bishop coadjutor from 1971 to 1973 and as diocesan bishop from 1973 to 1990.
-McGehee was also former deputy attorney general of the Commonwealth of Virginia.
+McGehee also served as assistant attorney general of the Commonwealth of Virginia.

 Early life and ministry

-McGehee was born in Richmond, Virginia in 1923.
+Harry Coleman McGehee Jr. was born in Richmond, Virginia in 1923 to Annie Lee (née Cheatwood) and Harry C. McGehee.
+He attended Thomas Jefferson High School.
 He served during World War II as a 2nd lieutenant in the U.S. Army Corps of Engineers.
-After completing his military service, he graduated from Virginia Tech in 1947.
-He then earned a law degree at the University of Richmond in 1949.
-During his time practicing law, he served as deputy attorney general of the Commonwealth of Virginia.
+After completing his military service, he graduated from Virginia Tech in 1947 with a Bachelor of Science in engineering.
+He then earned a Bachelor of Laws at the T. C. Williams School of Law (University of Richmond) in 1949.

+McGehee joined the staff of the Attorney General of Virginia in 1949.
+He served as aide to assistant attorney general C. Champion Bowles.
+In December 1951, he was assistant attorney general of Virginia.
 McGehee later entered the Protestant Episcopal Theological Seminary of Virginia, graduating in 1957.

 He was ordained deacon on June 7, 1957, and priest on June 22, 1958, both by Bishop Frederick D. Goodwin of Virginia.
 Prior to coming to Michigan, he was rector of Immanuel-on-the-Hill Episcopal Church in Alexandria, Virginia, from 1960 to 1971, where he was the pastor to President Gerald R. Ford and Betty Ford.
 McGehee was elected bishop in May 1971, beginning his service in October of that year.
 Then 48, he succeeded the Richard S. M. Emrich, who had led the Michigan diocese since 1948.

 In 1988, he approached the National Convention of the Episcopal Church in Detroit with a plan for an economic justice ministry.
 With their help, the Bishop H. Coleman McGehee Economic Justice Fund was established in 1988, and transitioned into the Opportunity Resource Fund in 2010.